andreasm23/sgp4-2.21/README.md

 If you address all assignments tasks correctly, your final grade is 8.
 To get a higher grade, you have several opportunities to show excellence.
 There are two types of Excellence:

-- Assignment excellence, which is indicated in the assignment text, and
+- Assignment excellence, which is indicated in the assignment text by "**Opportunity for Excellence**", and
 - [Coding excellence](#codingexcellence)

 There is no specific formula for how much each excellence item is worth, because there are simply too many.
 Each one will be assessed individually.